 If the operator selects to capture an employee for the transaction, the Employee Sale use case is executed.

 If the operator selects to capture the customers preferred language for the transaction, the Select Customer Language use case is executed.

+If the operator selects to override the IBH, the Override IBH Use case is executed.

 If the operator selects to create a layaway deposit transaction type, the Layaway Deposit use case is executed.